What are the benefits of a CNM membership?

 All staff members, board members, and volunteers associated with your organization can reap the benefits of your organization’s membership.
 We encourage you to register all of your nonprofit’s staff members on your CNM account so they can gain access to member pricing, scholarships, communications, and more.

-- Step 3: CNM’s consulting team will work to match the client with a consultant based on client preference, skill set, availability, area of need, and fit.
-Check out this page to learn about our experts and provide consultant preferences to our consulting team.
+From there, our consulting team will set up a discovery call with you, advise you on next steps, and match you with a consultant based on client preference, skill set, availability, area of need, and fit.
+Check out this page to learn about our consultants.

 How will my organization be matched with a consultant?